-Labor Cost/Labor Cost Percentage
+2. Labor Costs/Labor Cost Percentage

 Labor cost determines the total amount of money spent on labor at your restaurant, including salaries, taxes, overtime and employee benefits.
 Labor makes up for one of the biggest costs at a restaurant, usually second only to rent.

 Because labor cost includes many variables, it can be helpful to split it by roles to get a more accurate picture.
 Group together positions that have the same payment type (hourly or salary pay) so that you can calculate the costs more accurately.